akohlbecker/aw-watcher-tmux/README.md

 # aw-watcher-tmux - An activity watcher for tmux

-A tmux plugin that allows [ActivityWatch](https://activitywatch.net) to monitor activity in sessions and panes.
+A tmux plugin that allows monitoring activity in sessions and panes with [ActivityWatch](https://activitywatch.net).

 Watches for activity in multiple tmux sessions and reports `session_name`, `window_name`, `pane_title`, `pane_current_command`, and `pane_current_path`.